arcus-azure/arcus/community/blog/2021-12 2021, the year that Arcus matured/README.md

 # 2021, the Year Arcus Matured
 And here we are again.
-A year has passed and a lot of changes has been made on the Arcus front.
-This post will summarize the biggest changes that has been made in the year 2021.
+A year has passed and a lot of changes have been made on the Arcus front.
+This post will summarize the biggest changes that have been made in the year 2021.

-2021 was a very big year for Arcus.
-In every repository were major changes made.
-This results now in fully, productive-ready open-source libraries that are ready to be used within your projects.
+2021 was an impactful year for Arcus.
+In every repository major changes were made.
+This resulted in full production-ready open-source libraries that are ready to be used within your projects.

 ![Arcus stats](media/Arcus%20stats%20'21.png)